 Long vs Short

-The problem comes down to a conflict between short-term gain and long-term objectives.
-Unless the long-term objectives—those fundamental wants and needs—are clearly defined and consistently revisited, too many decisions will be made strictly on the basis of short-term gain under the assumption that any gain must be beneficial.
+The problem often comes down to a conflict between short-term gain and long-term objectives.
+Unless an organization’s long-term objectives—those fundamental wants and needs—are clearly defined and consistently revisited, too many decisions will be made strictly on the basis of short-term gain under the assumption that any gain must be beneficial.

 Firing half your staff will reduce costs and increase profits on a short-term basis, but it may not be a good decision in the long-term.
 For a hospital or a community college, there might be short-term gains achieved by adding a new 256-slice CT scanner to compete against that hospital in the next town, or building new dorms to compete against four-year colleges.
 But would those be the best capital investments if Fundamental #1 was consulted first?